ArenKDesai/Aren-s-Notes/SSDs and RAID.md

 - has natural load balancing

 #### Operations
-- Reading a page involves retrieving the contents of an entire
+- Reading a page involves retrieving the contents of an entire page which can be 25-75 miliseconds

 ### NAND
 A NAND flash block is a grid of cells, of the following: